jboss-developer/jboss-brms-quickstarts/store-brms/README.md

 * A global variable definition called `salesman` that defines a global variable of Salesman type.
 * A guided rule called 'registerSale' that uses the DSL to define a rule that "register" all sales to the specified salesman on the global variable.

-These KModules that were previously are available on the the git repository: https://github.com/jboss-developer/jboss-brms-repository.git
+These predefined KModules are available in this git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>

-_NOTE:_ The project just includes org.jboss.quickstarts.brms:my-store-brms-kmodule:6.1.0 as dependency.
-The helloworld-brms-kmodule is also included because it's a Maven transitive dependency of my-store-brms-kmodule.
-These dependencies are at the following Maven Repository: `http://localhost:8080/business-central/maven2/`
+_NOTE:_ This project only includes the `org.jboss.quickstarts.brms:my-store-brms-kmodule:6.1.0` dependency.
+The `helloworld-brms-kmodule` is included because it is a Maven transitive dependency of `my-store-brms-kmodule`.
+These dependencies are located in the following Maven Repository: <http://localhost:8080/business-central/maven2/>

 This quickstart does not contain a user interface layer.